eelislynne/Web-Snippets/README.md

 I wrote this in about 10-20 minutes, so it's quite horrible, but it works.
 Uses jQuery.

 ### Features
--Line break support
+*Line break support
--Single file
+*Single file
--Speed & font size controls
+*Speed & font size controls
--In prompter controls (start/stop, reset, scroll up & down)
+*In prompter controls (start/stop, reset, scroll up & down)